Famous lor mee stalls

 Opening hours: Wed-Sun 12pm to 8pm

 178 Lor Mee at Tiong Bahru Market is a popular choice amongst lor mee lovers.
 The gravy here is flavourful despite looking lighter than their counterparts.
 Piling on a dollop of minced garlic and chilli adds further depth to the dish as well.

 As the portions are considerably smaller, I suggest ordering the $4 bowl.
 It comes with deep-fried shark nuggets that are plump and addictive.

 Address: 30 Seng Poh Road, #02-23, Tiong Bahru Market, Singapore 168898

 Image credit: @onlyjam

-Lor mee lovers will be familiar with the one from Lorong Ah Soo Lor Mee.
-It comes with braised duck meat instead of the usual pork belly or shredded fish, and ngor hiang that has a more cake-like than minced-meat consistency.
-At only $3 for a bowl, you can see why the stall has one of the longest queues at Hainanese Village Centre in Hougang.
+Lorong Ah Soo Lor Mee serves bowls that come with tender chunks of braised duck meat instead of the usual pork belly or shredded fish, and ngoh hiang that has a more cake-like than minced-meat consistency.
+Priced from $3.50 for a generous portion, you can see why the stall has one of the longest queues at Hainanese Village Centre in Hougang.

 Address: 105 Hougang Avenue 1, #02-51, Hainanese Village Centre, Singapore 530105

 Opening hours: Tue-Sun 12pm to 3:30pm